hackinhukk/UDCLogsAnalysis/README.md

 In the project repository, you will see a file named Vagrantfile.
 Please do not alter it, as the file correctly configures the virtual machine as is.
 Additionally, you will need to download the news data database.
 You can do so  [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)

+Please unzip the newsdata.zip file, and place the resulting newsdata.sql file within the vagrant that the repository's main.py is found.

 ```
 Give examples
 ```